walkingtree/sample-projects/documents/GoogleSingInPackage.md

   which tells you get ssh-1 set on your api credential on GCP

-19.Now you should open GCP and search for credential and click create new credential
+19. Now you should open GCP and search for credential and click create new credential

-20.Select platform for which you want to setup and create after go build.gradle of android\app find application id take string value copy paste in package name.
+20. Select platform for which you want to setup and create after go build.gradle of android\app find application id take string value copy paste in package name.

 21. Check the path it should be yourproject\android and then run this cmd:-